-In this paper we further develop the old [20, 21] and recent studies [25] of the discrete Anderson nonlinear Schrödinger equation (DANSE) and present large scale numerical simulations of this model in one and two dimensions d (1D, 2D).
+In this paper we further develop the old [20,21] and recent studies [25] of the discrete Anderson nonlinear Schrödinger equation (DANSE) and present large scale numerical simulations of this model in one and two dimensions d (1D, 2D).
 In addition we perform numerical simulations for the kicked nonlinear rotator model (KNR) introduced in [21].
-Our numerical results obtained on dimensionless time scales up to $t = 10^9$ show that at moderate nonlinearity, above a certain threshold, the wave packet spreads unlimitedly over the lattice in such a way that the squared displacement of the packet on the lattice grows according to the algebraic law $R^2 \propto t^{\alpha}$ with the exponent $\alpha \approx 0.3 - 0.4$ for d = 1 and $\alpha \approx 0.25$ for d=2.
+Our numerical results obtained on dimensionless time scales up to $t=10^9$ show that at moderate nonlinearity, above a certain threshold, the wave packet spreads unlimitedly over the lattice in such a way that the squared displacement of the packet on the lattice grows according to the algebraic law $R^2 \propto t^{\alpha}$ with the exponent $\alpha \approx 0.3 - 0.4$ for d=1 and α ≈ 0.25 for d=2.
 This dependence is in a satisfactory agreement with the 1D estimates [21] which give $\alpha = 2/5$ and the analytical estimates of this paper which give $\alpha = 1/4$ for 2D.
-We also study the fidelity decay which shows interesting properties for the nonlinear evolution described by the model description and present simple estimates; the results for 1D and 2D are presented in Sections III and IV respectively, the properties of nonlinear fidelity decay are discussed in Section IV; the conclusions are given in Section V.
+We also study the fidelity decay which shows interesting properties for the nonlinear evolution described by our model.

+The paper is composed as follows: In Sec.
+II we give the model description and present simple estimates; the results for 1D and 2D are presented in Secs.
+III and IV, respectively, the properties of nonlinear fidelity decay are discussed in Sec.
+IV; the conclusions are given in Sec.
+V.